nanda-rani/Genesis-of-Cyber-Threats-Towards-Attribution-of-Advanced-Malicious-Binaries/README.md

 ## Genesis of Cyber Threats: Identify Unknown Threat Groups.ipynb
 This notebook takes known and unknown datasets and evaluates optimal precision scores for the thresholding Mechanism.
 Further, it links both known and unknown threat group samples

+## The Paper has been accepted to **The IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications (TPS-ISA) 2024**